 - Purpose of the assessment – Is it to determine whether a person with a disability qualifies for monetary compensation, such as Social Security Disability Income (SSDI)?
 Is it to figure out whether a disability is physical, mental, or both?
-Has a doctor already diagnosed the disability and now the extent and nature of the help needed is being assessed (This is something RISE can help with)?
+Has a doctor already diagnosed the disability and now the extent and nature of the help needed

 - Type of assessment – Written?
 Verbal, with a written report made by the person conducting the assessment?
 Physical, in which the person being assessed has to perform certain actions, such as standing and sitting without holding onto anything X times in Y seconds.
 Mental, in which a person has, among other tasks, a time limit to solve a puzzle?
 Developmental, in which the purpose is to determine if a person can perform certain age-appropriate or developmental stage-appropriate actions?

 - What the assessment entails – Is the person expected to read and write down their responses to questions, or does the person conducting the assessment ask the questions and mark down the disabled person’s verbal responses?